Typing fast is not so important

 • Eyeing Geeqie to outsmart duplicate photos.
 Even my pixels need to be minimal.

-• n8n (Zapier/IFTTT alternative) is my new digital butler, still a bit rough around the edges.
+• cron jobs executing php scripts on a Cloudron LAMP instance is new digital butler, still a bit rough around the edges.
 Coding my own automation magic because their recipes are just appetizers for my needs.
-For the record I'm now using it to automate RSS feeds triage and automate the web archiving of some bookmarks as I feel archiving beats bookmarking.

 • Diving back into Rust.
 Cooking up something for productivity and knowledge management.
 Stay tuned.